publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1252.md

             (A) is an alien who was not ordered removed under [section 1225(b)(1) of this title][/us/usc/t8/s1225/b/1], or

             (B) has demonstrated by a preponderance of the evidence that the alien is an alien lawfully admitted for permanent residence, has been admitted as a refugee under [section 1157 of this title][/us/usc/t8/s1157], or has been granted asylum under [section 1158 of this title][/us/usc/t8/s1158], the court may order no remedy or relief other than to require that the petitioner be provided a hearing in accordance with [section 1229a of this title][/us/usc/t8/s1229a].
-Any alien who is provided a hearing under [section 1229a of this title][/us/usc/t8/s1229a] pursuant to this paragraph may thereafter obtain judicial review of any resulting final order of removal pursuant to subsection (a)(1) of this section.
+Any alien who is provided a hearing under [section 1229a of this title][/us/usc/t8/s1229a] pursuant to this paragraph may thereafter obtain judicial review of any resulting final order of removal pursuant to subsection (a)(1).

         (5) __Scope of inquiry__